 - Student fills out the top portion of the Change of Program Petition form with his/her information

-- Student meets with the Department Chair or Director of the intended academic program to confirm their choice, clarify requirements, and obtain the required signature.
+- Student meets with the 2017-2018 Chairs and Program Directors List of the intended academic program to confirm their choice, clarify requirements, and obtain the required signature.

 - Student takes the form to the Dean's Office for the major he/she wishes to enter.
 Unless you are adding or dropping an additional program, this is your final signature.

 - Once the form is complete, submit the form to the Office of the Registrar in Von der Ahe 150.
 Be sure to check your PROWL to verify that the new major is listed and that you have been assigned an advisor in the college.

 Watch our "Exploring Majors" video below for more about a change of program, like adding a major or minor.